 I graduated from New York University with a B.A. in the humanities and an award for Outstanding Scholarship.
 After 12 years working in the corporate and non-profit worlds, I began graduate study at the Smith College School for Social Work—the oldest social work program in the country, known for its rigorous training of psychodynamically-oriented therapists.
 I received my MSW in Clinical Social Work at Smith, with a focus on the treatment of serious mental illness and child therapy, two branches of the field that helped me to understand the biological, developmental and unconscious aspects of psycho-emotional functioning.
 My two nine-month, full-time internships were with youths in Prince George's County followed by Outpatient Psychiatry at the George Washington University.

-My work in ISTDP has included teaching in the WSP ISTDP program for five years, including a period chairing the faculty.
+At the Washington School I taught in the ISTDP program for five years, including a period chairing the faculty.
 Also at WSP, I have taught in and served on the faculty of the Core Concepts in Psychodynamic Psychotherapy Program.
-I guest taught in other programs at the School, at the George Washington University and other professional organizations in the DC area and abroad.
+I guest taught in other programs at the WSP, at the George Washington University Art Therapy Program, and other professional organizations in the DC area and abroad.
 I am certified as an ISTDP trainer by the International Experiential Dynamic Therapy Association.
 At WSP, I was often called upon to present and to teach and offer case conferences on psychodynamic therapy within an anti-racism and intersectionality framework.

 My professional presence and skills are enhanced by my study and practice of meditation and study of spiritual paths of compassion.